KK Angeli: Halls

 The gym in RAJKO ZINZIFOV is where the youth players (gen. 1994 and '97) have their trainings).
 It doesn't have capacity for too much crowd.
 It doesn't have stands.

-The gym in KLIMENT OHRIDSKI recently got new rims.
-It is a little bigger than the one in Rajko Zinzifov, but it also has no stands.
-The youth players (gen. '95, '96) train there.
+The gym in KLIMENT OHRIDSKI has new rims and is larger than the one in Rajko Zinzifov, but it does not have stands.
+Youth players from generations '95 and '96 train there.

-THE DRACEVO HALL is the biggest gym in Dracevo.
+THE DRACEVO HALL is a large gym in Dracevo.
 It has quality rims and backboards, it has original dimensions, long stands for the crowd and quality locker rooms with showers.

 Beginning and Third League competition

 KK Angeli was formed in 2006 in Dracevo.
 First Angeli played in the third Macedonian league.
 Along with Vodnjanski Lisici, they were unstoppable, winning 90% of the games so they entered the second league.

 Second League competition

 Angeli started poorly in the second league, losing 6 consecutive games and staying at the bottom of the table.
 Recently they quit the competition.